kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ---

 > *“And finally: The Neptune Light Index has returned to expected ambient levels after last week’s unusual surge in red-spectrum photonic activity.
-Reports of disembodied whispering were confirmed to be a **localized sound glitch**, attributed to overheating in Ministry-approved devotional headphones.”*
+Reports of disembodied whispering were confirmed to be a **systemized sound glitch**, attributed to overheating in Ministry-approved headpieces.”*

 > *“All systems remain green.”*

 ---

-> *“This has been thE SPA Broadcast Channel.
+> *“This has been the SPA Broadcast Channel.
 Obedience is harmony.”*

-> *“You are seen.
-You are correct.
-You are whole.”*

 **[END TRANSMISSION]**